roryl/lucee-book/GLOSSARY.md

 ## Mapping

-A setting in the Application.cfc that tells Lucee how to include templates and into import components
+A setting in the Application.cfc that tells Lucee how to include templates and import components

 ## Request Scope